balenaltd/handbook/Sales.md

 ***
+## Lead Qualification Tasks

-BH Note 20170505: This is a temporary doc to track some of the outstanding items to more fully polish up our process of routing and qualifying new sales leads.
+**BH Note 20170505:** This is a temporary doc to track some of the outstanding items to more fully polish up our process of routing and qualifying new sales leads.

 Items for the front-end team or data team
 * Contact forms on our website (primarily the demo form) should create new leads in salesforce